pdp10/notes/vim.md

 ctrl+ws - Split windows horizontally
 ctrl+wv - Split windows vertically
 ctrl+ww - Switch between windows
-ctrl+wq - Quit a window
+ctrl+wc - Close a window without killing the buffer ctrl+wq - Quit a window

 Ctrl+wh - Moves your cursor to the window to the left